 Jacqueline is also a voice teacher with a thriving studio in NYC and is an adjunct voice instructor at Columbia University Teachers College and Fordham University.
-She has given residencies at Universities all over the US, including SUNYOswego, University of Athens Georgia, Mannes School of Music NYC and Georgetown University DC.
+She has given workshops and been in residence at Universities all over the US, including SUNYOswego, University of Athens Georgia, Mannes School of Music NYC and Georgetown University DC.
 She also works with student composers and has been a visiting artist at Duke University NC, The Catholic University of America D.C. and Binghamton University New York helping to develop and perform new pieces for the voice.
 In addition to her performing and teaching activities Jacqueline is a C.V.
 Starr Doctoral Fellow at The Juilliard School and will be a Teaching Fellow there beginning in Fall 2015.